-Tai Chi exercise may reduce falls in adult stroke survivorsFebruary 6th, 2013 in Cardiology /
+Tai Chi exercise may reduce falls in adult stroke survivorsFebruary 6, 2013 in Medicine & Health / Cardiology

 Tai Chi may reduce falls among adult stroke survivors, according to research presented at the American Stroke Association's International Stroke Conference 2013.

 Compared to survivors receiving usual care or participating in a national fitness program for Medicare-eligible adults called SilverSneakers®, those practicing Tai Chi had the fewest falls.